HEINRICH ROSS

 Salvation

-Luckily for Heinrich Ross, he was among the group of 276 passengers of the St. Louis who had been allowed to go to England as refugees, where they were able to avoid further German persecution.
+Luckily for Heinrich Ross, he was among the group of 276 passengers of the St. Louis who had been allowed passage to England as refugees, where they were able to avoid further German persecution.
 Heinrich spent three years in England, probably supported by the Jewish Refugee Committee.
-Finally, in 1942, he boarded the passenger ship the S.S.
-Pacific and crossed the Atlantic to America.
-He listed his nationality as "stateless," a man without a country.
+Finally, on October 6, 1942, he boarded the passenger ship the S.S.
+Pacific Enterprise in Cardiff England and crossed the Atlantic to America.
+On the passenger manifest, Henrich listed his nationality as "stateless" -- a man without a country.
+He listed his occupation as "none."
 The ship docked in New York City on October 29.
-Heinrich's daughter Edith was married to the Metropolitan Opera singer Gerhard Pelcher, and they resided in New York City at the time.
+By this time, Heinrich's daughter Edith had married Gerhard Pechner and were residing in New York City.
 Mr. Ross joined them there.
-Eventually, he moved to Chicago, Illinois where his son Egon was living.
-Reportedly, at the age of 73, Heinrich started working again in a machine shop, until he was 84 years old.
-In 1945 he was living in an apartment in the Hyde Park area of Chicago.
-His son, Egon, lived until 1978 and died in the Chicago area.

-Thanks to Werner Mohr, an online forum with Detlef Krenz, and the United States Holocaust Memorial Museum for much of the above information.
+Thanks to Werner Mohr, an online forum with Detlef Krenz, and the United States Holocaust Memorial Museum for some of the above information.
+Also special thanks to my brother and sister-in-law, Jim and Kathy Goffee, for driving me around Chicago for my research.

 International Jewish Magazine Aufbau of August 17, 1945 that mentions Heinrich Ross's 75th birthday and his residence in Chicago.
 Taken online from this source: Aufbau